 Lesson Summaries

-2. Help teachers and students realize there are some amazing stories in Judges, including, quite a bit of humor, which should not be lost simply because we want to avoid some unpleasant truths about the book.
+2. Help teachers and students realize there are some amazing stories and people in Judges (and quite a bit of humor) who are trying to figure out what it means to follow God.
+These stories should not be avoided simply because we want to avoid some unpleasant truths about the book.

 4. And surprise!
-We think Judges judges itself, ...admits its own failures.
-Please read our Bible Background to see that understanding, and many other insights that will rekindle your memories and give you a lot to share with your students.
+We think the Book of Judges judges itself!
+The Book REPEATEDLY admits the failures of the Judges and their tactics.
+Please read our Bible Background to see that understanding and many other insights that will rekindle your memories and give you a lot to share with your students.

 The following four lessons complement each other.
-They were primarily written for Rotation Model Sunday Schools' that will take the much needed time to explore Judges and Jesus' command to love our enemies.
+They were primarily written for Rotation Model Sunday Schools' that will take several weeks to explore Judges and Jesus' command to love our enemies.
 Traditional Sunday Schools are encouraged to teach at least two of the workshops, especially the Video Workshop which has an excellent overview.

 Lessons and Resources in This Set